edgexfoundry/edgex-go/snap/README.md

 The platform snap is built automatically and published on the Snap Store as [edgexfoundry].

-For usage instructions, please refer to App Service Configurable section in [Getting Started using Snaps][docs].
+For usage instructions, please refer to Platform Snap section in [Getting Started using Snaps][docs].

 ## Limitations